ubleipzig/dev-dotdeb/README.md

 ## how to test mail send

-This utilises the docker-image [smoebody/mailcollect][5] which acts as smtp-server and catches all sent emails in one inbox, regardless where its sent.
+This utilises the docker-image [useltmann/mailcollect][5] which acts as smtp-server and catches all sent emails in one inbox, regardless where its sent.

 to use it in conjunction with this docker-image you should start a container first. after its up and running you have to link this container to the dev-dotdeb container by adding the _--link_ option to the run-command above

-    docker run --name dev-dotdeb -d -v /path/to/my/project:/app -p 127.0.0.1:80:80 --link=mailcollect:smtp smoebody/dev-dotdeb
+    docker run --name dev-dotdeb -d -v /path/to/my/project:/app -p 127.0.0.1:80:80 --link=mailcollect:smtp -e SMTP_HOST=smtp docker.io/useltmann/dev-dotdeb

-The dev-dotdeb container is now connected to the mailcollect container and all mail that is sent by it ends in the mailcollects inbox. see [smoebody/mailcollect][5] for further details.
+The dev-dotdeb container is now connected to the mailcollect container and all mail that is sent by it ends in the mailcollects inbox. see [useltmann/mailcollect][5] for further details.

 ## run a interactive console in the container